FIBULA ANATOMY

 • Articulates with the talus

-• Allows smooth movement and stability of the ankle joint
+• Allows smooth movement and stability of your ankle joint

 Malleolar Fossa